atulraj28/atulraj28/README.md

 ### Hi there, I'm Atul Raj👋

-- 🔭 I’m currently working on html,css and javascrit projects.
+- 🔭 I’m currently working on HTML,CSS and JavaScript projects.
 - 🌱 I’m currently learning various oracal and java techniques.
 - 👯 I’m looking to collaborate on java projects.
 - 🤔 I’m looking for help with Internship.